physicalit/pyindex_domains/README.md

 # To do

-* implement initial paralle processing
+* better optimization for faster parallel processing needed...
-* parallel processing more powerful, taking in account the waiting time for requests
 * parse html from site
+* also issue: gethostbyname() does not support IPv6 name resolution, and getaddrinfo() should be used instead for IPv4/v6 dual stack support.